The Sharon Osbourne Show: Production

 In 2002, Osbourne starred in the reality television series The Osbournes, which documented the domestic life of her husband, Ozzy Osbourne.
-The series introduced Osbourne to a wider audience and she claimed that its success ultimately led to her being offered her own talk show.
+The series introduced Osbourne to a wider audience and she credited its success as the reason she was offered her own talk show.
 In November 2002, Osbourne signed a deal with Telepictures Productions to host a talk show set to debut in the fall of 2003.
 According to Jim Paratore, president of Telepictures Productions, the production company chose to work with Osbourne as it believed that audiences would find her interesting.
 Paratore further stated that the goal of the show "was to attract a younger audience with an advertiser friendly show, that was good for the overall image of the [television] stations".
 Osbourne cited Oprah Winfrey, Barbara Walters, and Rosie O'Donnell as inspirations; however, she opined that she was "not very well-read" and "a layman" in comparison.

 The show was produced by SO Divine Productions in association with Telepictures Productions.
 It recruited producers of The Jenny Jones Show, including executive producer Kerrie Moriarity, and repurposed some of its materials.
 Despite this, Osbourne expressed her disdain for tabloid talk shows, stating: "I detest Jerry Springer.
 I detest Sally Jessy’s and Jenny Jones’s shows.
 They’re demeaning to people, just degrading and humiliating."
 Mary Duffy, a former staffer for Sally, was initially reported as the show's executive producer; however, she was replaced by Corin Nelson before the show premiered.
 Difficulties with the show's production became a popular topic in the media, with Paratore acknowledging that it was challenging to find producers that connected with Osbourne.
 Osbourne believed that she was relatable to many women viewers and she hoped that audiences would "connect with her working-class sensibility".